 Core and foundation subjects are supported through wider curriculum learning opportunities including educational visits, visitors to the school, theatre in education groups and performances.
 We offer a range of resources to children to support learning in all curriculum areas and place great emphasis on ensuring our school environment inside and outside offers children the opportunity to learn in a safe, organised, stimulating and enriched environment.

-Our school garden which is made up of many smaller gardens – vegetable garden, seaside garden, Mediterranean peace and reflection garden, Japanese garden and orchard – provides a rich outside learning opportunity for the children and enables the curriculum to be delivered outside, particularly in the subject areas of Science, Geography, RE, Art, creative work and English.
+Our school garden which is made up of many smaller gardens – vegetable garden, seaside garden, Mediterranean peace and reflection garden, Japanese garden and orchard – provides a rich outside learning opportunity for the children and enables the curriculum to be delivered outside, particularly in the subject areas of Science, Geography, RE and Collective Worship, Art, creative work and English.
 The Early Years Foundation Stage woodland enables the Early Years curriculum to be delivered and enriched.

 Curriculum Reporting to Parents